Add XMP Metadata to PDFs

 GitHub Project

-DynamicPDF Core Suite Information
+DynamicPDF Core Suite for .NET Information

-Available On Other platforms
+Available on Other Platforms

 DynamicPDF Core Suite is also available for the Java and COM/ActiveX platforms.
 Refer to the respective product pages for more details.